011378/android-swipe-to-dismiss-undo/README.md

-android-swipe-to-dismiss-undo
+android-swipe-to-dismiss-undo-in-both-directions
 =============================

-Library to make the items in a `ListView` or `RecyclerView` dismissable with the possibility to undo it, using your own view to provide this functionality like the Gmail app for Android does.
+Library to make the items in a `ListView` or `RecyclerView` dismissable with the possibility to undo it into two directions, using your own view to provide this functionality like the Gmail app for Android does.